 If you’ve never been to Island Fest, it is a one-of-a-kind window into a place where the air is still clean, the stars still shine, the smiles come a little easier and run a little deeper.
 Island Fest, held Labor Day weekend, is three days of parades, a 5k, bike races, a fair, great, local food, the blessing of the boats, and even the Miss Skipjack contest.
 Of course the highlight is the legendary Skipjack race when once a year these beautiful boats and their hard working crews take a day off from the oyster beds, had to Deal Island, throw caution to the wind, and battle for the title of the fastest in the fleet.

 Thrill as sails snap to the song of the singing bay winds joining the chorus of the crews shouting bow to bow.
 Witness the crash of bow on bow as these century old greyhounds of the Chesapeake collide as they jockey for position rounding that fateful first buoy.
 In 2014 the crew of the Helen Virginia became the first time an all-woman crew to win the race.
-This year the old salts will be gunning for the champs.
 It’s a racing tradition you don’t want to miss and, unlike NASCAR, you can join the winning captain for a post-race beer at the Deal Island Volunteer Fire Department.

 After the race, stay a while and explore the island.
 Bring your bike, rent a kayak, or just stop off and strike up a conversation and find the spots the locals like.
 One things for certain, there’s nothing in the world quite like, “The Real Deal.”